lnsprnz/MantisAI/1_DatasetCharacteristics/INSTRUCTIONS.md

 Provide information on the following issues:

 - **Dataset Overview**
+- High-speed videos in tif format (1024x1024).
+Large areas can be cropped to reduce size.
+One video consists of ~1000 images.
+4 moving structures are to be defined and the associated pivot points between them to be determined.

 - **Missing Values**
+- Camera hat aussetzer (Ameisenbild).

 - **Feature Distributions**
+-

 - **Possible Biases**
+-

 - **Correlations**